-- Criteria VI.
-Indication on possible future follow-up experiments and how this can support the sustainability of the federated testbed facilities.
-(Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template).
-The proposer may indicate possible follow-up projects and experiments which can contribute to the sustainability of the Fed4FIRE facilities.
-The quality, the size and the expected feasibility to carry out these future experiments will be reflected by the score in this criterion. - Criteria VII.
+- Criteria VII.
 The proposer should exhibit technological expertise and quality.
-This information must be included in Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template. - Criteria VIII.
+This information must be included in Section E of the Proposal Template. - Criteria VIII.
 Preference is given to proposals originating from new players in the field.

-Therefore the following restrictions will be implemented: - parties who have submitted a proposal in previous calls of Fed4FIRE+ and which were selected for funding are allowed to submit a new proposal only when clear distinction can be made with previous submitted proposals. - Parties who have not submitted or been participating in previous calls of the Fed4FIRE+ project but are belonging to same legal entity as proposers which have submitted proposals in previous calls, are eligible in case they can clearly identify the difference with previous submitted proposals by the other groups. - This information must be included in H of the Proposal Template.
+Therefore the following restrictions will be implemented: - parties who have submitted a proposal in previous calls of Fed4FIRE+ and which were selected for funding are allowed to submit a new proposal only when clear distinction can be made with previous submitted proposals. - Parties who have not submitted or been participating in previous calls of the Fed4FIRE+ project but are belonging to same legal entity as proposers which have submitted proposals in previous calls, are eligible in case they can clearly identify the difference with previous submitted proposals by the other groups. - This information must be included in Section I of the Proposal Template. - Criteria IX.
+Preference is given to proposals with in the area of IoT (Internet of Things) and 5G.
+Therefore, proposals which, based on the description in Section B of the proposal can be situated in these areas, will be given an extra 5 points on their total score.

-Amongst all above listed criteria, Criteria I, II and V will be weighted higher.
+Amongst all above listed criteria, Criteria I, II and V will be weighted higher: